Quantization of K\"ahler manifolds via differential operators: Asymptotic holomorphicity of higher Kostant-Souriau operators

 \subsection{The Fedosov-to-Berezin--Toeplitz degeneration}

 \

-We have the following proposition, which we call the {\em Fedosov-to-Berezin--Toeplitz degeneration}: \begin{prop} Suppose $f$ is a formal quantizable function on $X$.
+In this subsection, we show that for the symbol of a quantizable function, its associated Kostant-Souriau operators and Berezin-Toeplitz operator are identical.
+We first have the following proposition, which we call the {\em Fedosov-to-Berezin--Toeplitz degeneration}: \begin{prop} Suppose $f$ is a formal quantizable function on $X$.
 Then the Berezin--Toeplitz operator associated to its evaluation at $\hbar=\tfrac{\sqrt{-1}}{k}$ is identical to the holomorphic differential operator defined via the Bargmann--Fock action. \end{prop} \begin{proof} We can decompose the formal function $f$ according to the power expansion of $\hbar$:

 where each $f_i\in C^\infty(X)$.
 The associated flat section $O_f$ are denoted by the stars in the following picture:

 The assumption that $f$ is formally quantizable is equivalent to saying that the flat section $O_f$ lives in a finite rectangle in the above picture.
 In particular, this finiteness condition guarantees that if we can take the evaluation $\hbar=\tfrac{\sqrt{-1}}{k}$, there are no convergence issues.